Chyrain/React-Webpack-Demo/README.md

 npm run init
 ```

-init includes font build and dll build.
+init includes iconfont build and dll build.

-- build font
+- build iconfont

-Run this after you run `npm install`, and when you change fonts svg in `src/app/assets/fonts/`.
+Run this after you run `npm install`, and when you change fonts icon(svg) in `src/app/assets/fonts/`.

 ```sh
 gulp font:hyfont